Managing Projects

 Your local filesystem still contains:

-C:\Users\You\Projects\mysite\ ← Project folder intactDocker volumes still exist:
+C:\Users\You\Projects\myproject\ ← Project folder intactDocker volumes still exist:

 docker volume ls

-# Shows: mysite_dataComplete Removal
+# Shows: myproject_dataComplete Removal

 To fully remove everything: